-Annulment is a relatively rare special action that establishes that your marriage never existed.
-If a court finds the facts necessary to grant an annulment it is as if you and your spouse were never married.
-The factors necessary to prove an annulment are difficult to meet and therefore courts are reluctant to grant an annulment and may grant a divorce instead.
+Annulment is a relatively rare special action establishing that your marriage never existed.
+An annulment erases the marital union entirely as if you and your spouse were never married.
+The factors necessary to prove an annulment are difficult to prove.
+Maryland courts are reluctant to grant an annulment and may grant a divorce instead.

-An annulment must be sought in the state where the parties live, not where they were married.
-Although it is not necessary to have lived in the state for a specific period, an action for annulment should be filed within a reasonable time after the grounds are known to the party seeking the decree.
+An action for annulment should be filed within a reasonable time after the grounds are known to the party seeking the decree.

-Annulments are not granted without clear proof that the marriage is invalid.
-The court’s decision to annul a marriage means that no marriage came into being; however, the court decree will protect the property rights of the parties and provide for the support of the children.
+The party seeking an annulment must prove that the marriage was invalid.
+The proof must be clear and satisfactory, a higher burden than in most civil cases.
+If the court grants an annulment, however, the court decree will protect the parties' property rights and provide for the support of any children.
 The decree may also award alimony.
 Furthermore, children are not made illegitimate by the granting of an annulment.

-- Either party was legally married to someone else;
+- Bigamy: Either party was legally married to someone else; or,